cosmos/cosmos-sdk/docs/README.md

     desc: Explore existing modules to build your application with.
     icon: specifications
     url: /modules/
+  - title: Upgrading to v0.40.0
+    desc: Upgrade a chain to use Cosmos-SDK v0.40.0
+    icon: upgrades
+    url: /upgrades
 stack:
   - title: Cosmos Hub
     desc: The first of thousands of interconnected blockchains on the Cosmos Network.